hal2001/rtsne/README.md

 and idiomatic R programming.
 I have subsequently messed about with various parameters, exposing different options, and also added:

 * Extra initialization option: use the first two PCA scores.
 Makes embedding deterministic.
+This can be scaled so the standard deviation is 1e-4 (as in the usual random initialization).
 * Early exaggeration option: the method suggested by [Linderman and Steinerberger](https://arxiv.org/abs/1706.02582).

 ## Installing: